Northwest District, Portland, Oregon

 The Northwest District is a densely populated retail and residential neighborhood in the northwest section of Portland, Oregon, United States.
 Craftsman-style and Old Portland-style houses are packed tightly together with old apartment buildings and new condominiums, within walking distance of restaurants, bars, and shops.
-The Portland Streetcar's first line (the NS Line) terminates there, connecting the district to the Pearl District, Downtown Portland and points south to the South Waterfront, and several TriMet bus lines also serve the district.
+The Portland Streetcar's NS Line terminates there, connecting the Northwest District to the Pearl District, Downtown Portland and points south to the South Waterfront.
+Several TriMet bus lines also serve the district.

-The district stretches west to east from the base of the West Hills (Tualatin Mountains) to I-405 (between NW 15th and 16th avenues), and north to south from NW Nicolai Street and the Willamette River to W Burnside St. It borders the neighborhoods of Forest Park and Hillside on the west, Northwest Industrial on the north, the Pearl District on the east, and Goose Hollow on the south.
+The Northwest District stretches west to east from the base of the West Hills (Tualatin Mountains) to Interstate 405 (between NW 15th and 16th avenues), and north to south from NW Nicolai Street and the Willamette River to W Burnside St. It borders the neighborhoods of Forest Park and Hillside on the west, Northwest Industrial on the north, the Pearl District on the east, and Goose Hollow on the south.

 This part of Portland is known more by names for various streets and areas within it than by its official name.
 These include: